fedrq - Man Page

 @base or base or other group

 The default repositories for a release specified in a ReleaseConfig's defs.base.
-Any other repo group specified in a release's is accepted, with or without the @.
+Any other repo group specified in a release's configuration is accepted, with or without the @.
 See Special Repos for which repo groups are available for each release.

 @repo:[key] or key (fallback)

-Accepts any repoid available in the system configuration or a .repo file specific in the current ReleaseConfig's defpaths.
+Accepts any repoid available in the system configuration or a .repo file specified in the current ReleaseConfig's defpaths.
 If key is the name of a release's repo group (see above), that will be enabled instead.

 @koji:[key]